kaisersayeed/kanbanAPP/README.md

 # kanbanAPP
 This is a kanban app using React with Redux.
-The project has been done following  Pro React book.